PowerShell/vscode-powershell/docs/encoding.md

 ## TL;DR - I have weird `â€“` characters in my script and just want to fix it

-Your VSCode is set to encode files as UTF-8 with no BOM, but your PowerShell is set to read them as Windows-1252.
+It's likely that your VSCode is set to encode files as UTF-8 with no BOM, but your PowerShell is set to read them as Windows-1252.

 In your VSCode configuration (<kbd>Ctrl</kbd>+<kbd>,</kbd>), set: